 All things considered, there are some serious brownie freaks, like me, who want their brownie squares to be perfect and which also means we can go through the trouble of baking batch after batch to get what we want.

 This experiment was no exception either.
-As always, the Internet had all sort of mixed answers.
-Some said whisking the egg for few minutes yields a cracked top, while others said it’s the addition of chocolate chips.
+As always, the Internet had all sorts of mixed answers.
+Some said whisking the egg for a few minutes yields a cracked top, while others said it’s the addition of chocolate chips.
 Few of them pointed out that melting the sugar was the key.

 Below are a few of the things I tried which resulted in a brownie marathon at home :).

-How to get crackly top on brownies?
+How to get the crackly top on brownies?
 Tips and Tricks

 In the 1st batch, I added the granulated sugar and mixed the eggs in well, for about 2-3 minutes, using a whisk.
 The brownie was slightly chewy and tasted good, but the top looked like a cake and plain with no cracks.